ashleychontos/pySYD/docs/quickstart.rst

  #. :ref:`Fits global parameters <stepthree>`
  #. :ref:`Estimates uncertainties <stepfour>`

-Each of the steps are discussed in great detail below.
+Each of the steps are discussed in detail below.

 Running your first asteroseismic analysis